perlaescano/fullstack-crud-app/README.md

 - [x] Write a courses sub-reducer to manage courses in your Redux store

-UI (React)
-- [ ] Write a component to display a list of all instructors (just their names and images)
-- [x] Write a component to display a list of all courses (just their names)

 Client-side routing (React-Router)
 - [ ] Display the all-instructors component when the url matches `/instructors`